Automattic/Edit-Flow/readme.txt

 2. Custom Statuses are automatically added to Status dropdown on the Edit Post and Quick Edit Post screens
 3. A new column is added to the Edit Posts screen and the ability to filter by status
 4. Threaded editorial commenting and additional metadata for posts
+5. Usergroups allow you to bunch together groups of users
+6. You can now chose who should receive notifications on a per-post basis

 == Changelog ==

 = 0.3.3 =
 * Added tooltips with descriptions to the Status dropwdown and Status Filter links.
 Thanks to [Gil Namur](lifeasahuman.com) for the great idea!
+* Fixed the issue where subscribed users/usergroups were not receiving notifications

 = 0.3.2 =
 * Fixed fatal error if notifications were disabled